By Roberto Assagioli

 - Elaboration

-These phases receive ample confirmation in descriptions given by Einstein, the mathematician Poincare and the Chemist Kekule of the ways in which they reached solutions of their scientific problems.
-Therefore, as Vargiu says, the knowledge of these stages in the process can serve as a useful guide for consciously promoting and fostering it.16
+These phases receive ample confirmation in descriptions given by Einstein, the mathematician [Henri] Poincaré and the chemist [August] Kekulé of the ways in which they reached solutions of their scientific problems.
+Therefore, as Vargiu says, the knowledge of these stages in the process can serve as a useful guide for consciously promoting and fostering it.[18]

 Subsequently, they and other researchers using electrical apparatus of the kind employed in recording electroencephalograms, have shown that various inner, psychological conditions such as states of relaxation, concentration and meditation, produce specific electrical waves: